 Deep-tissue spatial omics

 By single-cell imaging and genomics, we recently discovered that 3D genome topology, mediated by cohesin, regulates gene co-expression in single cells rather than dictates population-wide gene expression levels (Dong et al, 2024).
+These findings might explain mechanisms underlying genetic disorders such as Cornelia de Lange syndrome (CdLS).

 Related Publications